 If you take the Paralegal Apprenticeship you'll carry out tasks such as managing data and records, drafting legal documents and client correspondence, carrying out legal research, attending court hearings where appropriate, handling sensitive information and communicating with internal and external clients.

 Those completing the Solicitor Apprenticeship will manage cases of their own.
 You'll research cases, interview and advise clients, establish and maintain effective working relationships with clients and colleagues, daft legal documents, undertake spoken and written advocacy, negotiate solutions, manage and progress legal matters and transactions, and keep and maintain accurate records.

 How much will I be paid?

-Bear in mind that the majority of legal employers often pay their apprentices considerably more than the NMW so don't let the idea of low pay put you off if you're considering this route to qualification.
+However, the majority of legal employers often pay their apprentices considerably more than the NMW so don't let the idea of low pay put you off if you're considering this route to qualification.
 Some firms also offer benefits such as childcare vouchers, private medical cover, pension contributions and discounted travel schemes.

 Will I qualify as a solicitor?

 This depends on which apprenticeship pathway you complete.

 The Paralegal pathway and Higher Apprenticeship in Legal Services don't qualify you to work as a solicitor, although it may be possible upon completing these apprenticeships to carry out further study and training (such as the solicitor apprenticeship) to qualify in this role.